-Council is proposing to change the threshold in its Policy on Significance from '1 percent of Council's asset base, or 5 percent of Council's budgeted turnover' to 'decisions that have a value of more than \$10 million in any one year of the Long Term Plan'.
-This change is proposed to provide clarity on when a decision would be determined to be significant.
+Council has changed the threshold in its Policy on Significance from '1 percent of Council's asset base, or 5 percent of Council's budgeted turnover' to 'decisions that have a value of more than \$10 million in any one year of the Long Term Plan'.
+This change was made to provide clarity on when a decision would be determined to be significant.